ha6000/weather-rpc/README.md

 * Openweathermap.com api key

 ## Setup
-Create a `config.json` and enter you client id from developer portal with
+Create a `config.json` and enter your client id from developer portal with

 Example:
 ```json